Matt-Alves07/AngularStockManagement/README.md

 # StockControl

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.2, and it depends on another repository to run it's backend server, wich can be found [here](https://github.com/marcosJuniorPassarella/stock-api).
+To run it, open a CMD window, and run "yarn", to download everything needed to compile it.
+At the end of installation, run "yarn dev", to run the backend.

 ## Development server